Ohio Cottage Food Law: Do You Need Food Safety Training?

 Labeling requirements

-Ohio’s cottage food law requires that each product you sell is properly labeled with certain information to allow your customers to contact you in the case of an illness that may be linked with your product.
+Ohio’s cottage food law requires that each product you sell be properly labeled with certain information to allow your customers to contact you in the case of an illness that may be linked with your product.

 Your label must include the following information: